 It’s not always even that expensive: for example, in smaller Finnish cities you might get a proper studio with a private sauna from one of many available student housing foundations.
 The rent may be as low as 400 euros, including all the costs!

 Living with a host family

 Although its’ more common during the exchange studies during high school, living with a host family might be an interesting option for you.
 You will probably lack some privacy, but you will experience the local culture in the most authentic perspective.
 Living with a host family might also ease the homesickness you might face.

 Living at home

 Typical in Southern Europe, for example, some students continue living with their parents until graduation.
-Don’t be surprised if your new local friends are still living their parents – and sometimes even grandparents!
+Don’t be surprised if your new local friends are still living with their parents – and sometimes even grandparents!
 Especially with the economical situation being what it is, young people tend to live at home longer and longer these days for financial reasons.